10/18/2018Gag Order For Bus Camera Operator Legal Challenge

 "Before the court is the parties' September 7, 2018 agreed motion to file their respective briefs under seal," appellate court Chief Justice Carolyn Wright wrote.
 "We conditionally grant the motion pending the trial court's order on the motion to permanently seal the records."

 The issues in the case are of public concern because the deals struck behind closed doors concerning BusPatrol's camera systems have to date resulted in four felony convictions on public corruption charges.
-Force Multiplier Solutions, which later rebranded itself as BusPatrol, was caught delivering $3 million in bribes to Dallas County School officials as well as Dallas politicians.
+Force Multiplier Solutions' IP assets were acquired by BusPatrol.
+Force Multiplier was caught delivering $3 million in bribes to Dallas County School officials as well as Dallas politicians.

 "American Traffic Solutions Inc. (ATS) cannot agree to sealing the two remaining documents at issue because this court has already held that 'Agreements which are part of the public record of the entity of Dallas County Schools cannot be sealed,'" ATS attorney Phillip B. Philbin wrote.
 "Without question, the two disputed documents are part of a public agreement signed by a governmental entity, namely Dallas County Schools."